 So patience is one thing.
 The other is to fix what is possible.

 Many women get stretch marks on their breasts during pregnancy, since the breasts grow so much bigger.
 Have you tried using a good stretch mark cream?
 A good one that has received a lot of attention for its positive results is TriLASTIN-SR. It doesn't create miracles, of course, but many women notice real improvements by using it.

 Doing pushups may not improve the appearance the actual breasts, but by strengthening the muscles behind the breasts, it can give your bust a slight lift.
 (And will be great for your back and shoulders too, of course).

 Our best option is to fix what we can and want try to accept the rest.
 Walking around feeling miserable over something that just can't be changed is so self destructive!

 Give it 6 months, do some exercising and try a stretch mark cream and hopefully, your breasts have improved enough for you to be able to accept them!
-If not, consider if some kind of breast augmentation is the right choice for you.
-You can read about various breast augmentation options after pregnancy here.
+If not, you can also consider if some kind of breast augmentation is the right choice for you.